xiyang-zhang/Container_Forecast/README.md

 # Container_Forecast
-A data project of forecasting container statistics at the Port of Vancouver, providing insights and measures for future revenue planing, budget and resource allocation.
-Two major steps are included in this project:
+## Introduction

+**Forecasting Container Counts at the Port of Vancouver: A Data-Driven Approach to Optimize Operations and Economic Planning**

+The Port of Vancouver, Canada's largest and North America's fourth largest port, serves as a critical hub for trade and economic activity.
+Accurate forecasting of container statistics is essential for understanding supply-demand dynamics, which are pivotal to maintaining economic balance in Canada.
+These forecasts directly influence the precision of weighted indices like the RWI/ISL Container Throughput Index, a key measure of global trade activity.

+Moreover, reliable container forecasts enable informed decision-making in several operational and strategic areas.
+They support accurate revenue planning, efficient budget and resource allocation, optimized route arrangements, and early detection of shifts in trade patterns.
+By providing actionable insights, these forecasts empower stakeholders to adapt proactively to changes in market demand, ensuring the port's role as a cornerstone of Canadian trade and economic stability.

+There are three major steps related to data in this project:
 1. Cleaning data from pdf published by [Port of Vancouver](https://www.portvancouver.com/reports-and-resources).
-2. Establish prophet forecasting models for parameters.
+2. Establish prophet forecasting models for metrics, including estimating the COVID-19 influence on each metric.
+3. Estimate the future influence on supply and demand.
+Explore other possible applications (TODO).

 ## Tools
 - [prophet](https://facebook.github.io/prophet/)